29. HEX CONTROL

 29.24 TRANSFER OF HEX CONTROL TO ALLIES PROHIBITED: Hex control may not be transferred from a major power to an ally.
 The movement of friendly ground units through hexes controlled by a major power ally does not change the control of those hexes.

-B. The Western Allies and Russia may trace land supply and TR or SR through hexes controlled by the other, if it has their consent to do so, but may not place airbases, rocket bases and port counters in one anotherís hexes.
+B. The Western Allies and Russia may trace land supply and TR or SR into and through hexes controlled by the other, if it has their consent to do so, but may not place airbases, rocket bases and port counters in one anotherís hexes.

 29.25 JOINT WESTERN ALLIED CONTROL: